wints/documentation/ingredients/sdk_setup/init_session.md

 {% endtab %}
 {% endtabs %}

-{% protip title="Watch Out" %}
+{% protip title="initSession is called 100% of the time" %}
-If you are seeing a "Branch.h file not found" error but you've imported the SDK, [click here](http://support.branch.io/customer/portal/articles/1964901-xcode-error---branch-not-found).
+`initSession` is always called, whether or not the user clicked on a Branch link.
+If no Branch link was clicked, `params` will come back empty.
+Plan your application logic accordingly!
 {% endprotip %}

+**NOTE** If you are seeing a "Branch.h file not found" error but you've imported the SDK, or it's breaking during compiling--and you're **using Xcode 6.3 or newer**--[click here](http://support.branch.io/customer/portal/articles/1964901-xcode-error---branch-not-found).

 {% endif %}
 <!---    /iOS -->